-If the question ‘how do I move to Bali’ has ever crossed your mind, you have come to the right place.
-In this article, you will get an overview of the steps you need to take to become a Bali expat.
+If the question ‘how to move to Bali’ has ever crossed your mind, you have come to the right place.
+In this comprehensive guide, you will get an overview of the fundamental things you need to know about how to become a Bali expat, including:

 For people preparing to start a business in Bali or attending seminars and conferences, there are two types of business visas available.

-Single-Entry Business Visa (i.e., Social or Social Budaya Visa)
+Single-Entry Visit Visa (i.e., Social or Social Budaya Visa)

-The length of stay with single entry business visa is 60 days, and you can extend it four times, 30 days per extension.
+The length of a visit with a single entry visit visa is 60 days, and you can extend it four times, 30 days per extension.
 Hence, the maximum stay is roughly half a year.
-It is a single-entry visa; therefore if the visa holder leaves the country, the visa will no longer be valid.
+It is a single-entry visa; therefore if the visa holder leaves the country, the visa is automatically canceled.

 Multiple-entry business visa is suitable for people who need to make several visits to Indonesia.
-It is valid for one year, and the maximum stay per stay is 60 days.
-Hence, after every 60 days, the person must leave Indonesia.
+It is valid for one year, and the maximum stay per visit is 60 days.
+Hence, after every 60 days, you must leave Indonesia.

-Business visas are not working permits, thus working or earning any revenue in Indonesia is not allowed.
+Business visas are not work permits, thus working or earning any revenue in Indonesia is not allowed.
 Both visas require sponsorship from an Indonesian company or an individual.
-If you don’t have one, Emerhub can provide sponsorship and assist you.
+Emerhub can provide sponsorship and assist you.

 Read more and apply for business visa sponsorship from Emerhub.

-Being married to an Indonesian citizen allows you to apply for a spouse-sponsored temporary stay permit (KITAS).
-However, the Indonesian government must acknowledge the marriage.
+Being married to an Indonesian allows you to apply for a spouse-sponsored temporary stay permit (KITAS).

-Marrying an Indonesian grants you a temporary stay permit which allows living but not working in Indonesia.
-If you wish to work in Indonesia, your employer must sponsor the working KITAS for you.
+However, marrying an Indonesian grants you a temporary stay permit which allows living but not working in Indonesia.
+If you wish to work in Bali, the company you are working for must sponsor the KITAS for you.

 After two years of marriage, you can apply for a permanent stay permit (KITAP).
-KITAP allows working in Indonesia as an independent adviser or a consultant but not w for any specific company.
+A KITAP allows working in Indonesia as an independent advisor or a consultant but not for any specific company.

 Retiring in Bali

-Retirement visa enables to enjoy an early retirement in Bali, and it is available for anyone starting from the age of 55.
-Retirement visa is initially granted for one year, but it can be extended annually to a total of 5 years.

-Afterward, you can apply for a permanent stay permit.
+Retirement visa in Indonesia is available for anyone from the age of 55.
+It is initially valid for one year, but it can be extended annually to a total of 5 years.
+After this, you can apply for a permanent stay permit KITAP.

-Keep in mind that you cannot work with a retirement visa and it is possible to hold only one visa at a time – either a retirement visa or work and stay visa.
+Keep in mind that you cannot work in Bali with a retirement visa and it is possible to hold only one permit at a time – either a retirement visa or a work and stay visa.

 General requirements for a retirement visa: